 Find out what are the most common mistakes parents make with their newborn children.

+Your baby has finally arrived.
+Your entire life will change and most likely you'll change along with it.
 New rules break the old ones.
 This means new mistakes for you to make.

 Here are some common mistakes many parents make with newborns: